peterbsmyth/learn-mongo/README.md

 **NOTE: Some of the queries return 25,000+ results and therefore take up to 15 seconds to respond.\* You may want to write a few queries at a time to reduce the amount of time you're waiting for the test suite to run.**

 *This repository uses a free database hosted at [modulus](http://www.modulus.io).
 We are not worried about performance for the sake of this repository, only learning queries.
 It would be unwise in most situations to write queries which return 25,000+ results.
 For your education, one way that developers reduce the size of responses is called pagination.
 This means that a request may only return up to 100 results.
 It will include in those results an endpoint to query to return the next 100 results.
 Exercise 7 reveals how this works.

+## Stuck?
+Have a question?

+Open an issue!